cisagov/ScubaGear/baselines/powerbi.md

 For streaming datasets created using the Power BI service user interface, the dataset owner receives a URL including a resource key.
-This key authorizes the requestor to push data into the dataset without using an AAD OAuth bearer token, so please keep in mind the implications of having a secret key in the URL when working with this type of dataset and method.
+This key authorizes the requestor to push data into the dataset without using an Azure AD OAuth bearer token, so please keep in mind the implications of having a secret key in the URL when working with this type of dataset and method.